reedgroup/reedgroup.github.io/docs/FigureLibrary/scatterplot_colorbar.md

 Nice work!
 Now, let's use the `pd.read_csv()` function to read in our dataset, `scatter_colorbar.csv`.
 This dataset contains three variables:
 1. A water utility's water-use restriction frequency (`RF`)
 2. Its infrastructure trigger (`inf_trigger`, or how often it is constructing new infrastructure).
 More information on these triggers can be found [here](https://waterprogramming.wordpress.com/2021/04/26/mordm-basics-iii-rof-triggers-and-performance-objective-tradeoffs/).
-3. Each restriction frequency's regret measure (`RF_regret`, more on that [here](https://waterprogramming.wordpress.com/2019/06/27/examining-robustness-metrics-using-rhodium/)).
+3. The restriction frequency's regret measure (`RF_regret`, more on that [here](https://waterprogramming.wordpress.com/2019/06/27/examining-robustness-metrics-using-rhodium/)).

 ```python
 # import data